In July 2020, I had the chance to address the proposed by-law that aimed to allow and govern temporary shelters in Vancouver city parks.

 - Everyone needs to feel safe travelling along them to and from parks facilities or schools and sidewalks are key infrastructure.
 Add a setback of a reasonable distance from any sidewalk that is not part of the park itself.

 - Consider working with the city and with the province to identify a space that would enable a governed, sanctioned camp that provides community, dignity, security, sanitation, and community services everyone living in Vancouver relies on.
 For example, Little Mountain social-housing lands, City of Vancouver properties, or the PNE grounds.

-misattributed in speech to Supreme Court of Canada case law rather than to BC Supreme Court case law.
+misattributed in my testimony to be Supreme Court of Canada case law rather than to BC Supreme Court case law.